cybitalex/dimo-graphviz/README.md

 <div align="center">
-  <strong>The DIMO Knowledge Graph tracks connections between the digital and physical world.</strong>
+  <strong>The DIMO Database tracks connections between the digital and physical world.
+Our Graph visualization allows you to design and build [projects] using this information faster than ever before. </strong>
 </div>